yrangana/Formitize-NET-API/README.md

 - CRUD actions for Invoices
 - Allow Jobs to have Clients/Invoices attached to it
 - CRUD actions for Submitted Forms

+# Examples
+Check out the Tests directory for Examples/Usage.